Review digest

 “For me, the Air Wrap has been 100% worth it.”

-Her honest framing: it is not a straightener and not a curling iron - it is just a blow dryer, but a really good one, and technique is most of the result.
+Her honest framing: it is not a straightener or a curling iron, only a very good blow dryer, and technique drives most of the result.

 Watch the verdict at 18:05 on YouTube